 Register to be an area coordinator

 Registering your area will allow other neighbours in your location to discover the Neighbourhood Network in their area.

-Once you’ve registered as an area coordinator, we’ll follow up with a courtesy call to do some verification checks and to make sure you’re all set.
+Once you’ve registered as an area coordinator, we’ll check in with you and make sure you’re all set.